 Tier 3 is Student Support Team (SST) Data Driven Teaching and Learning.
 At this point the SST, which can include school-based interdisciplinary teachers, countywide specialists, and parents, reviews the student's progress and plans for more intensive and systematic instruction.
 Interventions increase in intensity and duration and may be provided one-on-one, in small groups, or in classes.
 Progress monitoring is implemented more frequently to determine continued instructional interventions.
-If, with all the interventions and intensive instruction provided, the data indicates the student still shows lack of progress, a referral to Tier 4 is considered.
+If, with all the interventions and intensive instruction provided, the data indicates the student still shows lack of progress, a referral to Exceptional Children's Services is considered.

-Tier 4 is Individually Designed Teaching and Learning.
 At this point, the student is referred for comprehensive psycho-educational evaluations through the Exceptional Children's Services, formerly known as Special Education.
 Grade or subject-area remediation and/or acceleration may be considered, or students may require adapted content and instructional delivery while still having access to the general curriculum.